 Faculty benefit from student contributions as they work exclusively on research project(s) outlined by faculty members in their applications.
 Undergraduate research can take many forms, but in general, it teaches research practice as a form of experiential learning.
 Therefore the work of student research assistants should reflect the scholarly environment of the university; research assistantships are not work-study positions.
 In some cases, undergraduate research assistants may work in research teams, but they are not “shared” among faculty members, as is the case with some departmental work-study students.

 For more information about the application process for faculty, please look here!

 Design and undertake your own research project, mentored by a professor.

 Student Research Fellowships allow motivated and self-driven undergraduates to pursue a year-long project relating to the arts & sciences or the intersection of the arts & sciences and business.
-Fellows are required to find a faculty mentor to provide guidance as the student independently undertakes his/her project.
-Undergraduate Research Fellows are required to have a faculty mentor to provide guidance over the course of the year as the student independently undertakes his/her project.
-Prior to submitting an application, candidates must seek out a faculty mentor.
+Prior to submitting an application, candidates are required to find a faculty mentor to provide guidance as the student independently undertakes his/her project.
 Note: Fellowship research projects may not be used simultaneously for any course or program-related credit, including the Honors capstone project, a directed study, or an LSM culminating experience.